NWChen/NWChen.github.io/content/note/wood.md

 ## TV stand

 My roommate was about to throw away his desk.
-It's one of those desks you buy off the internet -- the legs are made of thin-walled aluminum, and the surface is OSB with veneer glued on.
+It's one of those desks you buy off the internet -- the legs are made of thin-walled aluminum, and the surface is OSB with veneer glued on ([OSB is a composite of wood flakes glued and compressed together](https://en.wikipedia.org/wiki/Oriented_strand_board)).
 Thankfully he gave it to me before it went to the dumpster.

 We can't do any reliable joinery with OSB (it just falls apart), so I made one long rip cut along the length of the OSB.
 That surface makes for a nice shelf, e.g. for holding a Baby Yoda: